Night photography is not as difficult as many casual photographers might imagine. So in this tutorial we will talk

 dependent upon the type and amount of light available.

-Nighttime photography doesn't always have to be done at the darkest time of evening for a good image to be
+Nighttime photography doesn't have to be done at the darkest time of evening for you to take a great shot.
+Right

-obtained.
-In fact, pictures taken right after sundown or prior to sunrise are great because there is just a touch of
+after sundown or just before sunrise are good times to take night shots because there is just a touch of ambient

-The sky might even record as black. (depending on the camera exposure setting used) Picture #3 previously
+or even record as black. (depending on the camera exposure setting used) Picture #3 previously shown above is

-shown above is a good example.
-The extremely dark sky works well for this picture because the contrasting light
+a good example.
+The extremely dark sky works well for this picture because the contrasting light and dark areas

 After sunset or before sunrise, artificial light sources such as street lights, bright signs, window lights, and

-reflected light among others will be your main light source.
+reflected light will be your main light source.

-When taking pictures at night, strong artificial lighting might cast an overall tint in the image.
-The color cast might
+When taking pictures at night, strong artificial lighting may cast an overall tint in your pictures.
+The color cast

-be yellowish, greenish or reddish depending on the type of lighting.
-Using your cameras' automatic white balance
+might be yellowish, greenish or reddish depending on the type of lighting.
+Using your cameras' automatic white

 The buildings in night shot #6 are illuminated by strong tungsten